LeapLabTHU/EfficientTrain/TRAINING.md

 ## Single-node training: limited CPU/memory capabilities
 When the capabilities of CPU/memory are insufficient (even though they are fully utilized) to support the data pre-processing requirements of GPUs, you can activate the replay buffer using the scripts with `wReplay`.
 This technique can reduce the data pre-processing loads exponentially.
-Take training `deit_small` as an example:
+Take training `DeiT-Small` as an example:
 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7 \
     python _ET_pp_wReplay_main_deitS.py \